Home

 U.S. Department of Labor (DOL) National and Regional News

-• Department of Labor recovers more than $153K in back wages, damages from South Carolina convenience store that denied overtime to workers Wed, 15 May 24 12:00:00 +0000
+• US Department of Labor recovers $137K in back wages, damages from Fremont retirement home that knowingly shortchanged 20 workers Wed, 20 Nov 24 12:00:00 +0000

 DOL - Mission: To foster, promote, and develop the welfare of the wage earners, job seekers, and retirees of the United States; improve working conditions; advance opportunities for profitable employment; and assure work-related benefits and rights.